 financial strength of the Company in terms of the highest safety with regard to timely

 fulfillment of its financial obligations.

-The Company has again been awarded ISO:27001 certification by STQC Directorate
+The Company was again awarded ISO:27001 certification by STQC Directorate

 (Standardisation, Testing and Quality Certificate), Ministry of Communications and

-Information Technology, Government of India after re-assessment.
-The Company is thus
+Information Technology, Government of India after reassessment.
+The Company has

 The quality management system of the Company is certified against ISO 9001:2008

 Standard.
 Re-assessment of the quality systems is done at regular intervals and

 re-certification assessments are done at every 3 years by an accredited third party